Nutritionist Answers Your Questions

 Three, eat leafy greens in larger amounts.
 Foods such as broccoli, cauliflower, spinach, kale, and others, contain an abundance of nutrients which will strengthen your immune system, ward off disease and provide you with vital energy.

 Four, drink water.
-Hydration is key for a whole host of reasons, which I discuss in this post: Why You Need to Drink More Water Now.
+Hydration is key for a whole host of reasons:

 While drinking water throughout the day, limit your caffeine, alcohol and high-in-sugar juice intake, and you will no doubt feel better, while at the same time helping your body to flush out all the undesirable, burdensome toxins out of your body.